vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 The above install python 3.7.3, which is the latest version available at the time of writing.

-As desribed in the previous section, create the virtual environment, activate it and install `psycopg2` library:
+As desribed in the previous section, create a virtual environment, activate it and install `psycopg2` library:

 ```